undeser/Monster-Menagerie/README.md

 # is4302placeholdername

 ## About
 A project for a module, IS4302 - Blockchain and Distributed Ledeger Technologies, taken in National University of Singapore (NUS) in 2023.
+The project is a GameFi Dapp.

 ### Contributors
 - Bryan Wong Jun Lin